top of page

 This is a contemporary curry that fuses Indian and Thai flavours.
-It is a simple and quick curry that pops with flavour.
-The curry starts as an Indian tomato curry with the initial temper of black mustard and cumin seeds.
+It's a simple and quick curry that bursts with flavour.
+The curry begins as an Indian tomato curry, seasoned with the initial tempering of black mustard and cumin seeds.
 It continues with a quick simmer in coconut milk and a garnish of Thai basil.
 The main flavour is the delicate aroma of kasoori methi or dried fenugreek leaves.
 Unlike Indian curries, the tomatoes are barely cooked.
 I loved the subtlety of this curry, and it was perfect with rice.
-I love serving it as a change as part of a larger menu where it pairs well with the other dishes.
+I love serving it as a change as part of a larger menu, where it pairs well with the other dishes.

 For all recipes from this cookbook, click here.